Rare events and disorder control the brittle yielding of well-annealed amorphous solids: Methods

 For simplicity, we focus on the simple shear of a $2d$ glass since the brittle-to-ductile transition and the analogy with the RFIM hold in $2 d$~\cite{ozawa2020role}.
 In addition, to be able to make crisp statements about nonequilibrium phase transitions, instabilities and other singularities, we consider the limit of zero temperature and of a quasi-static applied strain.
 Our study is based on the simulation of a $2d$ glass composed of polydisperse soft disks~\cite{berthier2019zero}.
 We prepare equilibrium supercooled liquid configurations over a very wide range of temperatures $T_{\rm ini}$ by means of optimized swap Monte-Carlo simulations~\cite{ninarello2017models}.
 A ``seed'' is then inserted as follows.
 We define an ellipsoidal region characterized by $D_a$, the length of the major axis chosen along the direction of shear, and by $D_b$, the length of the minor axis.
 In a $2d$ system of $N$ atoms with $N$ from $8000$ to $64000$, which corresponds to a linear size $L$ from $89.4$ to $253.0$ (in units of the average atomic diameter), we fix $D_b=8$, which is of the order of the typical scale of an elementary rearranging region~\cite{barbot2018local}, and we vary $D_a$ up to $D_a=50$ which is of the order of half the smallest system size (see below for a discussion).
 We then perform additional Monte-Carlo simulations inside the seed region at a very high temperature $T_{\rm h}=10$ (about $100$ times larger than the mode-coupling crossover~\cite{berthier2019zero}).
-We then quench the obtained atomic configuration to zero temperature by using the conjugate gradient method.
-As a result, the glass sample contains a poorly-annealed elliptic seed inside an otherwise very stable material.
+We quench the obtained atomic configuration to zero temperature by using the conjugate gradient method.
+As a result, the glass sample contains a poorly-annealed elliptic seed of length $D_a$ inside an otherwise very stable material of linear size $L$.
+Our goal is to vary $D_a$ and $L$ systematically to infer the behavior of the system in the limit $L \gg D_a \gg 1$ in order to understand how a single shear band is initiated by a single rare region in a macroscopic sample.

 Finally, we deform the samples by athermal quasi-static shear simulations at zero temperature with Lees-Edwards periodic boundary conditions, which correspond to change the shear strain in a controlled way throughout the sample~\cite{maloney2006amorphous}.
-More details on the model and methods are given in the Supplementary Information (SI).
+More details on the model and methods are given in Appendix~\ref{sec:method_SI}.